-Fishing for Grouper in Florida: Tips from a Charter Captain
+Grouper Fishing in Florida: Tips from a Captain

 Grouper season is all year long in the west-central region of Florida!
 With the right captain at the helm, you will be reeling in these monsters regularly, but you must pay attention to the size limit and what specific subspecies of grouper are open and closed to harvest.

-This article will provide you with some tips from an experienced Florida charter captain that will help you catch more grouper than you can handle!
+This article will provide you with some tips from an experienced Florida charter captain that will help you upgrade your skills for grouper fishing in Florida!

 What is a grouper fish?

-The Florida grouper is a large bottom fish that live on reef ledges, cracks, and caves and they tend to be structured oriented fish.
+Grouper is a common Florida fish specie and can be found along the Atlantic coast.
+Florida groupers are large bottom fish that live on reef ledges, cracks, and caves and they tend to be structured-oriented fish.

-Some subspecies of grouper commonly found in the west-central region of Flrida are red grouper, gag grouper, scamp grouper and black grouper.
-The most popular grouper targeted in the central Florida region is red and gag grouper.
+Some grouper species commonly found in the west-central region of Florida are red grouper, gag grouper, goliath grouper, gag grouper, yellowedge grouper, Nassau grouper, red grouper, and black grouper.
+The most popular grouper targeted in the central Florida region is the red and gag grouper.

 A grouper's diet consists of crabs, squid, octopus, and baitfish such as pinfish, threadfins, and sardines.
-All of these can be used to catch these delicious fish.
+All of these can be used to catch Florida grouper.

-What to know before heading out to catch a grouper
+What to know before heading out to grouper fishing in Florida

 Research the area you're going to be fishing in and make sure it's legal for grouper to be harvested before heading out!